NormB/colima-services/docs/INSTALLATION.md

 - ✅ Access web UIs and verify everything works

 **Before You Begin:**
-- This guide assumes macOS (tested on M1/M2/M3 Macs)
+- This guide assumes macOS (tested on Apple M Series Processors)
 - You'll need at least 16GB RAM and 60GB free disk space
 - Basic terminal/command line familiarity is helpful but not required
 - The entire process is reversible (you can uninstall everything cleanly)